oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/non-helidon-rest-clients.md

 ## Introduction

-This is an optional module **with no coding** , if you do not wish to do it please continue with the rest of your lab.
+This is an optional module **with no coding** though it does contain code examples, if you do not wish to do it please continue with the rest of your lab.

 **Estimated module duration** 10 mins.